New from ACTIVE: Check out our latest products here

 Mishaps happen.
 The wine that you’re drinking can easily spill on your shirt and the cooking oil that you’re using can easily splatter onto your shirt.

 In cases like that, it’s best to spot-treat the stain with detergent and cold water.
-Once you’ve removed the stain, you can launder the item as normal with your other clothes using a cold water cycle.
+Once you’ve removed the stain, you can launder the item as normal with your other clothes using a full cold water detergent cycle.

 You never want to use hot water, whether you’re spot treating or putting the garment in the wash, as the heat can cause the stain to set in permanently.
 For instance, in the case of protein-based stains (e.g. blood), it’ll cause the proteins to break up and become tightly interwoven in the fibers of the fabric, which will make them nearly impossible to remove.

-2. Prevent Colors From Bleeding With Cold Water
+2. It Will Prevent Colors From Bleeding

-when to use cold water laundry 1Cold water, on the other hand, tends to keep the fibers closed so color bleeding won’t be much of an issue.
+Cold water, on the other hand, tends to keep the fibers closed so color bleeding won’t be much of an issue.

 Sorting your clothes by color before throwing them in the wash will also prevent the colors from running.
 More specifically, you want to separate dark from light colors and wash them in different loads.